igocreate/igo/docs/models.md

 ## DB Migrations

 All the SQL files should be placed in the `/sql` directory, and will be played in the alphabetical order.
-They must be named with this pattern: `YYYYMMDD-*.sql`.
+The SQL files names must follow this pattern: `YYYYMMDD-*.sql`.

 To run the migrations, use:
 ```js